berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 | Flat files in src/lle/ | 84 | 2 (+12 subdirs) |
 | Tests passing | 53/55 | 55/55 |

+### Ctrl+/ Undo Keybinding (Session 49)

+Documented that Ctrl+/ works as undo (same as Ctrl+_).
+Both keybindings send 0x1F at the terminal level, so they were already working - just needed the comment updated in lle_readline.c to document this standard Emacs keybinding.

 ### Code Formatting (Session 49)

 Applied `clang-format` to all 136 LLE source and header files using the project's